Darxo/Hardened/README.md

 - **Formidable Approach** is completely reworked.
 Moving next to an enemy that has less maximum Hitpoints than you, removes Confident from them.
 Moving next to an enemy grants +15 Melee Skill against them until they damage you
 - **Ghostlike** has been completely reworked.
 It no longer has any requirements.
 It now grants 50% of your Resolve as extra Melee Defense during your turn.
 When you start your turn not adjacent to enemies, gain +15% Armor Penetration and 15% more damage against adjacent targets until the end of the turn
 - **Hybridization** is completely reworked.
 It still grants 10% of your base Ranged Skill as Melee Skill/Defense.
 It now causes piercing type hits to the body to inclict **Arrow to the Knee**, cutting type hits to inflict **Overwhelmed**, blunt type headshots to inflict stagger and any hit with them to stun a staggered opponent and throwing spears to deal 50% more damage to shields
 - **Inspiring Presence** no longer requires a banner.
-It is only active for the brother with the highest resolve among all brothers with that perk and only affects brothers with less resolve than the Leader.
-It now proccs on Round-Start instead of Turn-Start.
+At the start of each round it grants adjacent allies of your faction +3 Action Points for this turn, if they are adjacent to an enemy and have less Resolve than you.
+The same target can't be inspired multiple times per turn.
 - **King of all Weapons** is now called **Spear Flurry** and is completely reworked.
 It now reduces your damage by 10% but prevents spear attacks from building up any fatigue.
 - **Leverage** is completely reworked.
 It now reduces the Action Point cost of your first polearm attack each turn by 1 for each adjacent ally.
 - **Nimble** is completely reworked: It now always provides a 60% Hitpoint damage reduction but no longer reduces your armor damage taken.
 It now increases your armor damage taken by a percentage equal to your combined helmet and armor weight